saman-rajabii/code-review/README.md

 #### First glance

 There is a project that is not completed and many things made in the wrong way.
-You can check the original build (before the changes) in the `main` branch, and check the `after changes` branch to see the current state.
+You can check the original build (before the changes) in the `main` branch, and check the `develop` branch to see the current state.
 I was asked to edit the project and prepare it for production.

 Let's go!